-G. Steven Farris, the Managing Partner's President, Chief Executive Officer and Chief Operating Officer, and Roger B. Plank, the Managing Partner's Executive Vice President and Chief Financial Officer, evaluated the effectiveness of the Partnership's disclosure controls and procedures as of the end of the period covered by this report.
-Based on that evaluation and as of the date of that evaluation, these officers concluded that the Partnership's disclosure controls to be effective, providing effective means to insure that information it is required to disclose under applicable laws and regulations is recorded, processed, summarized and reported in a timely manner.
-We also made no changes in the Partnership's internal controls over financial reporting during the quarter ending December 31, 2007 that have materially affected, or are reasonably likely to materially affect, the Partnership's internal control over financial reporting.
+G. Steven Farris, the Managing Partner's Chairman of the Board and Chief Executive Officer (principal executive officer), and Roger B. Plank, the Managing Partner's President (principal financial officer), evaluated the effectiveness of the Partnership's disclosure controls and procedures as of December 31, 2008, the end of the period covered by this report.
+Based on that evaluation and as of the date of that evaluation, these officers concluded that the Partnership's disclosure controls and procedures were effective, providing effective means to ensure that the information it is required to disclose under applicable laws and regulations is recorded, processed, summarized and reported within the time periods specified in the Commission's rules and forms and communicated to our management, including the Managing Partner's principal executive officer and principal financial officer, to allow timely decisions regarding required disclosure.
+We also made no changes in the Partnership's internal controls over financial reporting during the quarter ending December 31, 2008 that have materially affected, or are reasonably likely to materially affect, the Partnership's internal control over financial reporting.